 What is Kanji Kentei level 1 (Kanken level 1) test

-Administered since 1992, Kanji Kentei, also known by its official name as “Japan Kanji Aptitude Test“, organized by the “Japan Kanji Aptitude Testing Foundation“, is an examination to test one’s writing skills and knowledge of kanji (漢字 or “Chinese characters”) as well as Japanese vocabulary based on them.
+Administered since 1992, Kanji Kentei, also known by its official name as the “Japan Kanji Aptitude Test“, organized by the “Japan Kanji Aptitude Testing Foundation“, is an examination to test one’s writing skills and knowledge of kanji (漢字 or “Chinese characters”) as well as Japanese vocabulary based on them.

 The test itself is subdivided into 12 levels or grades: nominally, the number is 10, but when you include levels pre-2 and pre-1 the total number is 12, each of them having its own scope, with each ascendant level by default explicitly or implicitly encompassing the content of all preceding lower levels.